 Our grandparents were right all along: reuse, not replace.

-Compared to other leisure motoring options (such as a new sports car), heritage vehicles make an awful lot of environmental sense: the average mileage per annum of a classic car in the UK is just 671 miles (source: FBHVC 2019 usage survey).
+In fact, heritage vehicles make an awful lot of environmental sense: the average mileage per annum of a classic car in the UK is just 671 miles (source: FBHVC 2019 usage survey).

 Below compares annual carbon emissions from a typically used classic vehicle to modern petrol and a premium electric cars, both averaging 7900 miles per annum (please note: one litre of petrol produces 2.3 kg of CO2):